 - if we believe you are or may be a threat to the safety, property, interests or rights of RHM or others;

 - in order to investigate, respond to or resolve problems or inquiries or defend our interests;

 - in a merger, acquisition, change of control, joint venture or other business combination;

 - when you otherwise consent.

 9. AGGREGATE OR ANONYMIZED DATA.
-KM may, either by itself or in coordination with its business partners and KM operational service providers, create aggregate or anonymized data sets from the Personal Information that we collect.
+MM may, either by itself or in coordination with its business partners and MM operational service providers, create aggregate or anonymized data sets from the Personal Information that we collect.
 As a general matter, aggregate and anonymized data sets do not include your Personal Information and cannot be used to identify you.
 We may disclose such aggregate or anonymized data sets with our business partners; for example, our business partners may use such aggregate or anonymized data sets in order to conduct research and analysis.